Minimizing the time to a decision: Existence and almost sure uniqueness of

 Our idea is to reduce the existence and uniqueness of our strategy to a one-sided problem.
-Then, we can use the following result, taken from Proposition 5 and Corollary 13 in \cite{mandelbaum1987cma} (alternatively $\S{5.1}$ of \cite{KaspiMandelbaum95}).
+Then, we can use the following result, taken from Proposition~5 and Corollary~13 in \cite{mandelbaum1987cma} (alternatively Section~{5.1} of \cite {KaspiMandelbaum95} or Section~{2} of \cite{barlow98variably}).